Deeply Learned Robust Matrix Completion for Large-scale Low-rank Data Recovery: Parameter learning

 \end{itemize} Our new model provides the flexibility of training a neural network with finite $\overline{K}$ layers and testing it with infinite layers.
 Consequently, the stop condition of LRMC has to be \texttt{(Run $K$ iterations)} if the parameters are trained via FNN model; and the stop condition can be \texttt{(Error $<$ Tolerance)} if our FRMNN model is used.

 In this paper, we use stochastic gradient descent (SGD) in the layer-wise training stage and use grid search to obtain $\beta$ and $\phi$ since there are only two parameters.
+Specifically, we search over $\beta, \phi \in \{0.1,0.2, \cdots, 0.9 \}$ and select the pair that minimizes the reconstruction error.
 Moreover, we find that picking $K+3\leq\overline{K}\leq K+5$ is empirically good.